bin3xish477/pythonforcybersecurity/README.md

   # Note: if shebang was used to specify the Python intepreter,
   # you'll see a **./** preceding the name of the file.
   print(argv[0])

+  """
+  Example:
+   python test.py

+  Output if using python3 to directly run file: test.py

+  Output if using a shebang to direct the terminal to execute the file as a Python file:
+  ./test.py
+  """
   ```

 # The re, socket, and request Module